 - Thickness control

-Despite the great advantages of VIP in comparison to wet lay-up or wet lay-up and vacuum bagging there are still some wasteful areas caused by the standard VIP process materials (consumables) available on the market so far.
+We clearly realize the great advantages of the Vacuum Infusion Process in comparison to wet lay-up or wet lay-up and vacuum bagging.
+But there are still some wasteful areas caused by the standard VIP process materials (consumables).
 By using a spiral wrap as the evacuation line, you run the risk of getting dry spots.
-When resin reaches the spiral wrap (the standard VIP evacuation line) it can easily escape the mould cavity since there is no barrier preventing that.
-Since the calculation of the resin flow path varies, and is dependent on certain parameters, the risk of producing dry areas which are not saturated by resin is evident and post treatment increases with more complex designed moulds.
+When resin reaches the spiral wrap (the standard VIP evacuation line) it can easily been drawn out of the mold cavity since there is no barrier preventing that.
+The calculation of the resin flow path varies depending on certain parameters.
+E.g. the lamination stack is not homogeneous in terms of permeability.
+But resin runs faster through areas with less resistance compared to those with higher resistance.
+That increases the risk of producing dry areas which are not saturated by resin especially with more complex designed molds.

-Furthermore, the permanent existing vacuum sucks/drives the resin out of the laminate into the bleeder fabric and/or resin trap resulting in voids in the surface caused by pinholes (tiny holes on the surface which are hard to fix and require post treatment, resulting in additional labor costs).
+Furthermore, the permanent existing vacuum drives the resin out of the laminate into the bleeder fabric and/or resin trap.
+That leads to voids in the surface caused by pinholes.
+Pinholes are tiny holes on the surface which are hard to fix and require post treatment, resulting in additional labor costs.
 This is particularly evident with cosmetic carbon fiber parts.
 These parts are just covered with a clear coat and pinholes affect their processing costs tremendously.

 Recent developments in VIP technology have made it the leading choice in part production.
 Resin distribution is significantly enhanced and the use of flow media in the vacuum bag offers superior transport qualities.
-Touting faster processes and increased efficiency in saturation, vacuum resin infusion is leading the industry in terms of cutting-edge part production, quality and cost savings.
-The vacuum infusion process also allows for (versus traditional methods) the ability to make adjustments by stopping the vacuum and then restarting before the process has begun so you don’t have to race against initial setting times as outlined in the benefits section above.
+Touting faster processes and increased efficiency in saturation, Vacuum Resin Infusion is leading the industry.
+It enables cutting-edge part production, high quality and cost savings.
+The Vacuum Infusion Process also allows for (versus traditional methods) the ability to make adjustments by stopping the vacuum and then restarting before the process has begun.
+So you don’t have to race against initial setting times as outlined in the benefits section above.